bhs007-dot/BDS/README.md

 ## Installation
 1. **Prerequisites:**
-   - Python 3.x installed.
+   - Python 3.x installed (ensure it's added to your PATH).
-   - Wireshark installed (ensures tshark is available at `C:\Program Files\Wireshark\tshark.exe`).
+   - Wireshark installed (download from [Wireshark website](https://www.wireshark.org/)).
+This provides tshark, used for packet capture.
-   - Suricata installed (ensures suricata is available at `C:\Program Files\Suricata\suricata.exe`).
+   - Suricata installed (download from [Suricata website](https://suricata-ids.org/)).
+Ensure the binary is accessible at the default path or update the script.
-   - Administrative privileges to run the script and access network interfaces.
+   - Administrative privileges are required to capture network traffic and run Suricata.

 2. **Dependencies:**
    - The script automatically installs required Python packages (psutil, numpy, scikit-learn, requests) if missing.